KartikCD/KartikCD/README.md

 ## Hi there, I'm Kartik Chawda

-### Web and Android Application Developer.
-Experienced with development cycle with dynamic projects
+### Web and Android Application Developer.<br> Experienced with development cycle with dynamic projects

 - 🔭 I’m currently working on a **Data Structures and Algorithms**
 - 🌱 I’m currently learning **React Native**